 Proof of funds (POF Canada) is a required component of some applications for Permanent Residence to Canada, in order to ensure that the applicant will have enough money to move to Canada and become established during the time that it takes to find employment.
 The amount of money needed depends on the family size (principal applicant, spouse or partner and dependent children) and is adjusted yearly to account for increases in the cost of living.

 This table shows the minimum amount you need to immigrate to Canada as of April 25, 2023.

 |Number of Family Members||Funds Required (in Canadian dollars)|

 |If more than 7 people, for each additional family member||$3,706|

 How do I prove funds for Express Entry?

-IRCC provides specific instructions to applicants regarding the bank letter that is requested to provide proof of funds in an Express Entry application for Permanent Residence to Canada.
+IRCC provides specific instructions to Express Entry Candidates regarding the bank letter that is requested to provide proof of funds in an Express Entry application for Permanent Residence to Canada.

 Applicants are required to obtain an official letter from one or more financial institutions that lists all current bank and investment accounts and includes all outstanding debts, like credit card debts and loans.